Teréga

 Every year, the Teréga Open Pau-Pyrénées (TOPP) has been an opportunity to discover or watch international players as part of the ATP Challenger Tour.

-From 19 to 25 February 2024 the sixth edition of the Teréga Open Pau-Pyrénées was held at the Palais des sports.
+From 8 to 15 February 2026 the eighth edition of the Teréga Open Pau-Pyrénées was held at the Palais des sports.
 Known this year in “ATP Challenger 125”, the Open thus hosts players among the world's top 200.
-In this edition, Otto Virtanen, formerly 166ème in world ranking won the tournament.
+In this edition, Raphaël Collignon, formerly 65 in world ranking won the tournament for the second time.

 Key figures of the tournament